A class of skew-regular quaternary Hadamard matrices: Abstract

 \section{Abstract}

-We construct a class of skew-regular quaternary Hadamard matrices of order $1+p^2$ for every odd prime power $p$.
-These matrices possess a row sum of $1-pi$.
-Applications include the generation of Hadamard matrices of order $4(1+p^2)$ with an excess of $8p(1+p^2)$.
+This paper introduces and investigates a novel class of skew-regular quaternary Hadamard matrices.
+For every odd prime power $p$, we establish the existence of these matrices for all orders $1+p^2$, each characterized by a constant row sum of $1-pi$.
+Motivated by the growing importance of large-excess matrices in the maximum determinant problem and quantum nonlocality, we demonstrate that this class provides a robust framework for generating Hadamard matrices with exceptionally large excess.